Prehistory of Manila: Historical geology of Manila

-The Pleistocene
+Pleistocene

 With the formation of the Pasig River, Manila was said to be prepared for the coming of man.
 To have a better understanding of how the habitation and community started, one should take the macro level of understanding how humans have travelled and settled in the Philippines.
 During this period, the area where the City of Manila was situated was still inconclusive but this period is necessary for all events that happened contributed to the social and physical reality of the establishment and development of the city.

 This period is known as an ice age.
 The change in climate was felt worldwide, even at the equator.
 This ice age resulted to the lower water levels of rivers, lakes and oceans.
 The South China Sea water level went down to an estimate of 240 feet.
 Then the period of ice age was over and as polar ice began to retreat and glaciers began to melt, bodies of water began to fill.
 These fluctuations in water level due to the alternating climate resulted to the alternate exposing and covering of land bridges that connected land masses.
 These land bridges, when exposed made migration possible, since the technology of sailing was not elaborate (or even present at that time).
 Records show that ancient man did not only come to the Philippines for a temporary shelter during climatic change, but also, they began to settle down.
 The ancient man, not being a specialized form of being, made several adjustments to cope up with a new environment.
 Cultural artifacts showed evidences of adjustments as later social scientists found.

 Speculations said that man possibly arrived as early as 250,000 years ago (arguable and not conclusive) which was based on the association of the earliest forms of artifacts of human and fossils of extinct animals, which were also considered not so direct.

 Elephant and Stegodon were believed to be roaming around the vicinities of Quezon City, and the rhinoceros in the area of the present-day Guadalupe in Mindanao.
 Water levels around this period was low, meaning portions of Manila bay just about Corregidor was exposed.
 It was only around the last glacial that the water level rise and the exposed area covered.
 The artifacts found showed that inhabitants were gradually moving towards the higher grounds.